 In this #MeToo era, employers are, understandably, a little sensitive when someone raises a claim of harassment.
 Even with the heightened sense of peril, companies should remember that if they are doing the right thing—having effective policies in place and handling complaints appropriately—they can still prevail.
 A recent decision, Peebles v.
-Greene County Hospital Board and Elmore Patterson, makes this abundantly clear.
+Greene County Hospital Board, makes this abundantly clear.

 Elmore Patterson was the CEO of Greene County Hospital’s (GCH) residential care facility.
 Beginning in November 2013, Wennoa Peebles was his executive assistant, as well as an accounts payable clerk in the business office.
 According to Peebles, Patterson created a hostile work environment in a number of ways, including his use of profanity, demeaning comments (telling Peebles she was “just part of the room” and “not to speak,” referring to female employees as “opossums” and that he would not sleep with the “opossums”), and occasional, off-handed sexual comments (such as comments about paddling a female employee’s rear end and bosom).